 Our gut instinct told us that the cost of producing and distributing flyers far outweighed the number of customers gained, resulting in a negative ROI.
 But we needed the data to prove this hypothesis.
 When we collect this kind of data, we insist on it being clean and comprehensive – in other words, it must be indisputable and every interaction that could potentially create value must be measured.
 This allows us to acquire a holistic overview of the response rate.

 Our strategy included measuring the impact of every marketing effort by EasyLife, both on and offline.
 Once we determined which methods were the most effective, we would be able to advise on how to allocate budget.
-As a result, we would help the company to realise maximal ROI with the available budget.
+As a result, we would help the company to realize maximal ROI with the available budget.